 - Ensure patient safety

 - Receive and respond to recommendations and concerns raised by trainees in graduate medical education programs

 - Report to appropriate committees involved in the education of residents

-The Faculty Evaluation System (FES) committee serves as an advisory committee to the Dean, and to the faculty.
+Responsibilities: The Faculty Evaluation System (FES) committee serves as an advisory committee to the Dean, and to the faculty.
 The committee will review and monitor processes essential to the distribution and completion of annual faculty review and promotion and tenure.
 The committee will review and recommend criteria for consideration in the evaluation process and advise faculty seeking to apply for promotion and or tenure.
 The committee is responsible for sustaining a program that evaluates all faculty at least annually.
-The committee will monitor best practice and national trends in faculty evaluation and seek to provide continuous quality improvement in the COM faculty evaluation processes.
+The committee will monitor best practices and national trends in faculty evaluation and seek to provide continuous quality improvement in the COM faculty evaluation processes.

-Responsibilities: The Department Promotion and Tenure Advisory Committee (DPTAC) is a subcommittee of the Faculty Evaluation System Committee which evaluates the credentials and qualifications of faculty members and makes recommendations to the Dean for appointment, promotion in rank, and eligibility for tenure.
+Responsibilities: The Department Promotion and Tenure Advisory Committee (DPTAC) is a subcommittee of the Faculty Evaluation System Committee, which evaluates the credentials and qualifications of faculty members and makes recommendations to the Dean for appointment, promotion in rank, and eligibility for tenure.